shirinzadeh/frairmount/content/about.md

-# About Casino Hotels
+# About FortuneFairmont

-Welcome to Casino Hotels, your premier destination for finding the perfect blend of luxury accommodation and thrilling entertainment in the world of casino resorts.
+Welcome to FortuneFairmont, your premier destination for finding the perfect blend of luxury accommodation and thrilling entertainment in the world of casino resorts.

 ## Our mission

-At Casino Hotels we are committed to helping you find the best casino hotel experiences across Australia.
-Our mission is to provide detailed, honest and up-to-date information on the best casino hotels, ensuring you can make the right decision for your next adventurous getaway.
+At FortuneFairmont we are committed to helping you find the best casino hotel experiences across Australia.
+Our mission is to provide detailed, honest and up-to-date information on the best FortuneFairmont, ensuring you can make the right decision for your next adventurous getaway.

 ## What we offer